strimzi/strimzi.github.io/_posts/2023-09-15-kafka-producer-client-essentials.md

 * `CLIENT_ID_CONFIG` that uses a randomly generated UUID as a client ID for tracking the source of requests.
 * `KEY_SERIALIZER_CLASS_CONFIG` and `VALUE_SERIALIZER_CLASS_CONFIG` to specify serializers that transform messages into a format suitable for Kafka brokers.
 In this case, we'll specify the `ByteArraySerializer` as we want to transform byte array values.

+Serializers play a crucial role in transforming messages into a format suitable for transmission to Kafka brokers.
+Kafka allows various serializer options depending on your data types, including string, integer, and JSON.
+For more complex data structures or serialization requirements, you can write your custom serializers.
+This allows you to control how your data is serialized and deserialized.

 We'll also include methods that help with these operations: